Monday, 14 September 2015

 3. Hypnosis

-This state is characterized by increased suggestibility and surrender of one's will.4.
-Pathological States
+This state is characterized by increased suggestibility and surrender of one's will.

 The hysteric trance and schizoid states have been studied as altered states of consciousness using the phenomenological approach.